Recommended Age: 8-12 y.o.

-- A4 sheets of paper by the number of players
+- A4 sheets of paper by the number of players;

-- Adhesive tape or pins for fixing the sheets to clothing
+- Adhesive tape or pins for fixing the sheets to clothing;

-- A piece of chalk or wood
+- A piece of chalk or a wooden stick.

 Preliminary Preparation: (5-10 minutes).
 Ideally, the children should prepare for the game themselves.
 In order to do this, ask each player to choose a word, known to all the other students, and to print it in 72 type in landscape format on an A4 sheet of paper.

 Note.
 You should do the same in case of an odd number of the players.